sebastianwachter/hubot-steamdeal/README.md

 ---

-The full functionality: All of the above and even the description of the game is shown.
+The full functionality: The above functionality and the description of the game is shown (it may be very long keep that in mind).

 `hubot steamdeal full`